Teaching vocabulary with index cards is a fun yet effective method. Here’s how:

 Some words need an illustration.
 For example, microscope would be a great word for students to draw quick sketches next to their definitions, in place of writing sentences on their card backs.
 To differentiate instruction, you may have some students draw their illustrations on the front of the card.

-Additional Ways to Teach Vocabulary
+Additional Ways for Teaching Vocabulary

 The teacher reads difficult text.
 One great way to do this is to select a novel the students would enjoy, but could not read independently.
 Read a few minutes after lunch to the class.